 2013 Chrysler Town & Country Interior

 Reviewers are generally positive about the cabin in the 2013 Chrysler Town & Country, but not as positive as they are about the interiors in other minivans.
-Reviewers like the abundance of storage spaces, flexible cargo and family-friendly features, but some complain that the seats aren't as comfortable as in other vans.
+Reviewers like the abundance of storage spaces, flexible cargo area and family-friendly features, but some complain that the seats aren't as comfortable as those in other vans.